-METHODS AND DESIGN
+METHODS AND DESIGN Study design

-Study Design

-The UNIVERSAL study is a multicentre, prospective, longitudinal, observational cohort study conducted across multiple secondary care hospitals in the United Kingdom.
+The UNIVERSAL study is a multicentre, prospective, longitudinal, observational cohort study conducted across multiple secondary care hospitals in the UK.
 This multicentre approach allows the study to capture diverse patient demographics reflective of various geographic regions and healthcare settings across the UK.
-Participant enrolment began in August 2022 with a target of 1000 RVI positive participants.
+Participant enrolment began on 31 August 2022, with a target of